cakephp/docs/en/core-libraries/collections.rst

 ``Traversable`` objects.
 If you have ever used underscore.js, you have an idea of what you can expect from the collection classes.

-Collection instances are immutable, modifying a collection will instead generate a new collection.
+Collection instances are immutable; modifying a collection will instead generate a new collection.
 This makes working with collection objects more predictable as operations are side-effect free.